Hello! This is my first Doctor Who Fanfic, I hope you enjoy it!

 He laughed softly.

 "A gap leading to Pete's world.
 We could talk to them, if you wanted to.
 Mickey and Pete, I mean.
 And Jake.
-The alternate Harriet Jones, for that matter, if you felt the urge."
+The alternate universe Harriet Jones, for that matter, if you wanted to."

-After a moment's pause.
-"Do you want me to chase it?"
+After a moment's pause, he asked, "Do you want me to chase it?"

-He nodded, "Last of it's kind.
-You won't get another chance."
+He nodded, "Last of its kind.
+We won't get another chance."

 What would be the point, Rose thought?
-They would see a Pete who wasn't Rose's father, and darling Mickey who she'd already said goodbye to months ago, when he'd first decided to stay on Alternate Earth.
-The only person that could have tied Rose to Pete's world...wasn't there now either.
+They would see a Pete who wasn't her father, and darling Mickey who she'd already said goodbye to months ago, when he'd first decided to stay on Alternate Earth.
+The only person that could have really tied Rose to Pete's world...wasn't there anymore.

-The Doctor paused just for a moment, and recovered, sucking in a breath and turning back to his monitor.
-"Oh, let's see.
+The Doctor paused just for a moment, then inhaled and exhaled loudly, turning back to his monitor.
+"Oh, let's see, what's close?
 There's Florana, I haven't taken you there yet?
 Why haven't I taken you there?" almost scolding himself.

 Rose shook off the feeling of gloom and tried a proper smile.
-"As long as there's no more gigantic fluffy butterflies."
+"As long as there's no giant fluffy butterflies."

 "Nooo," the Doctor pepped up a little, winking at her.
 "There's lots of flowers, though, if you hadn't guessed from the name."